andrew henderson menu

 So let’s start with the obvious question, why Grenada?

-Why Grenada?
+Why Choose Life in Grenada?

-Grenada is a small island nation in the Caribbean, known for its natural beauty, white sandy beaches, remarkably welcoming people, and spices.
+Grenada is a small island nation in the Caribbean, known for its natural beauty, white sandy beaches, remarkably welcoming people and spices.

 There are several other smaller islands that are also part of Grenada.